-The Department of Student Community Ethics administers the student conduct process
+The Department of Student Community Ethics (DSCE) works with the Western Carolina

-as laid out in the Student Handbook, Community Creed and Western Carolina’s Code of Student Conduct.
-We’re here to resolve cases of alleged misconduct in a fair, responsible,
+as stated in the WCU Community Creed (Creed) and WCU Code of Student Conduct (Code).

+have occurred.
+The DSCE is here to resolve cases of alleged misconduct in a fundamentally

-Many student organizations and events promote the safety and well-being of all students
+the Creed, the DSCE promotes the safety and well-being of all students and supports

 The code of student conduct

 The following section explains the student conduct process step-by-step.
 Each step

 explains the actions of the Department of Student Community Ethics and what a student